hackoregon/civicu-machine-learning/lessons/ai-morality.md

     * When will it affect my life?
         * Superintelligence has arrived (Corporations are cyborg societies)
         * Your life and your morality are already being influenced by Facebook, Google, etc
-    * Is pro-social behavior *adaptive*?
+    * Is prosocial behavior *adaptive*?
         * Social evolutionary dynamics predictions
         * [Simulations of evolution](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5241693/) suggest microbiome is to **blame** for altruism
         * The origin of "spite" (maladaptive for individual, winning strategy for community)
+    * Philosophy
+        * Tragedy of the commons
+        * Prisoner's Dilemma
+        * Trolley Problem
+        *
-* The solution
+* A solution?
-    * End-run around the control problem: don't control, outcompete
+    * Don't control, outcompete
-    * Build systems that collaborate rather than manipulate
+    * Don't manipulate, collaborate
-    * Customer, community, partner "focus"
+    * Teach the value of "other" and diversity
+        * Other companies
+        * Other AI
+        * Other people
+        * Other species
+        * Other perspectives (ensemble methods -> swarm-sourcing)
+    * Prioritize customer, community, 5-year investors over public equity investors
-    * Disturbing transparency (open science, open data, open source)
+    * Radical transparency (open science, open data, open source, open discussions)
     * Ruthless altruism (destroy antisocial competition)
     * Build business intelligence systems that "win" by helping your community
     * Never shirk your moral decision responsibility, no matter what the lawyers tell you